Naohisa Nakashima Assistant Professor

 List of current research topics

-- Replication of the distribution of fishes nation-wide the period from the Edo era to the present
+- Reconstruction of national fish distribution from the Edo period to the present

 Academic degree | D.Agr. |